 - What is the size and impact of the change?

-- What is the nature and personalities of the cohort that will be required to accept the change?
+- What is the nature and personality of the cohort that will be required to accept the change?

 If it is established that the project will be impacting the business, then it’s at this point that a project needs to execute some basic data gathering so it can anticipate what the likely uptake – or resistance –to the project changes is likely to be.
 This allows the project to at least have an idea of the change challenge it will face and plan accordingly.